devatengit/on-premises-mysql-agent/README.md

-# on-premises-mysql-agent
+# Devaten On-Premises MySQL Agent

 ## How to Install

-To run the On-Premise Mysql Agent Docker Compose File locally, you must have git, docker and docker compose installed and do the following:
+To run the On-Premise Mysql Agent Docker Compose File locally, you must have Git, Docker and Docker Compose installed and do the following:

 Firstly Clone the Docker Compose file from Github using -